 There is practically nothing this magical ingredient doesn’t do!
 It’s not generally recommended to use with Vitamin C so be sure to use them at different times in your routine.
 I would recommend using Vitamin C during the day for it's anti oxidant and sun protection features and save Niacinamide for evening when your skin is repairing itself while you sleep.
 This is a particularly good routine for someone tackling hyperpigmentation.
 You can find this miracle ingredient in symphony with several other well know lightening ingredients in our Fading Gel.
 This product uses Niacinamide, Kojic Acid, Alpha Arbutin, Daisy Flower Extract and Glucosamine to help fight pigmentation from every angle!

 Do you have questions about other skincare products and ingredients?
 I've got you covered!
 Put your comments below and I'll make it a point to do some research and get all of your questions answered!
-If you are curious about a particular product on the market or you have no idea what that ingredient is, take a picture of the ingredient label and I'll dive in and tell you what I think.
+If you are curious about a particular product on the market or you have no idea what that ingredient is, take a picture of the ingredient label, email it tome at firstname.lastname@example.org and I'll dive in and tell you what I think.

 Why is is that men and children always have the most beautiful, long eyelashes and us women who really want them never seem to be able to achieve the same look no matter how many coats of primer and mascara we put on?!?
 So not fair!
 But I'm here to tell you that that voluminous look you are yearning for isn't out of reach thanks to the development of Lash Extensions!

 What is this latest Lash Extension trend all about?
 What’s the big deal?